It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 635 mg

 It would be very easy to get the minimum RDA for sodium from veggies alone.
 Eight ounces of raw broccoli has about 75 mg, for instance.
-Many foods contain a fair amount of sodium in their natural state.
-Examples include a cup of milk with 125 mg and 4 ounces of beef at about 70 mg.
+Many other foods contain a fair amount of sodium in their natural state: for example, a cup of milk has 125 mg and 4 ounces of beef has about 70 mg.

 Thanks for writing,